September 28, 2022 By College Ave Student Loans

 |Direct Unsubsidized||Undergraduate students||$5,500 to $12,500 (based on year in school and dependency status)|

 |Parent PLUS||Parents of undergraduate students||Up to the total cost of attendance|

-For 2022, the following FAFSA eligibility requirements apply:
+For 2023-24 award year, the following FAFSA eligibility requirements apply:

 - The student must be a U.S. citizen or U.S. national.

 - The student must have a valid Social Security number unless they are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau

 - The student must qualify for postsecondary education by earning a high school diploma or its equivalent.

 - The student must be enrolled or accepted for enrollment in an eligible degree or certificate program.

 You’ll notice that income isn’t mentioned; the FAFSA doesn’t have an income limit.
 Colleges will consider your family’s income and assets when determining the financial aid award, but a higher income doesn’t disqualify your child from receiving aid.

 As a parent, it’s important to understand how the FAFSA views college students in terms of dependency status.
 Few people can complete the FAFSA as an independent student; the majority of undergraduate students are considered dependent for the purposes of financial aid.
 Because students are usually dependent, parents play an important role in completing the FAFSA.